AnandChowdhary/anandchowdhary.com/content/Projects/facematch.md

 intro: Face recognition Augmented Reality app for business events, built at the AWS Hackathon for StartupFest Europe.
 date: 2017-09-23
 icon: true
-work: ["App", "Artificial Intelligence", "Hackathon", "Augmented Reality"]
+work: ["App", "Artificial Intelligence", "Augmented Reality"]
+client: AWS
+timeline: 24 hours
 ---

 For the Amazon Web Services (AWS) Hackathon at [The Future of High Tech](http://www.thefutureofhightech.com/), part of the Startup Fest Europe 2017, I developed FaceMatch, a mobile app that uses deep learning-based facial detection, and displays the results in an augmented reality heads-up display.
 I ended up winning the hackathon's grand prize of €1,000 along with VIP tickets for StartupFest Europe.